 The program showed the pictures of the Bedouins, and the very one nicknamed "Wolf" who discovered the scrolls.
-Not a "little Arab boy" as I first thought and said, he was gangling, tall and thin, and Bedouins are not really Arabs--they pre-date the Arabs, being a more ancient people in the Middle East than the Arabs, it is thought--and some Biblical genealogist can probably identify their progenitor, which may not be Abraham, as is the case with Arabs.
+Not a "little Arab boy" as I first thought and said, he was gangling, tall and thin teenager, and Bedouins are not really Arabs--they pre-date the Arabs, being a more ancient people in the Middle East than the Arabs, it is thought--and some Biblical genealogist can probably identify their progenitor, which may not be Abraham, as is the case with Arabs.

 All the principal participants in the Dead Sea Scroll drama are shown, right down to the soldiers fighting in the war with the Arab nations in 1947 and later again in 1967 (who first attacked when Israel declared its lawful independence in 1947, with the sanction of the United Nations--which shows you exactly what Muslim Arab nations really think about lawful world opinion when their own interests are crossed) to capture the Rockefeller museum in Jerusalem where the invaluable Dead Sea Scrolls were being held hostage by Jordanian troops.